nwutils/nw-builder/docs/contributing.md

 Clone the fork.

 Created a new branch.
 If you are addressing a specific issue (for example #54), then name the branch `dev-54`.
-If you encounter a problem which has not been documented (search all closed issues), either open an new issue or create a branch such as `fix/glob-nested-dirs`.
+If you encounter a problem which has not been documented (even after searching all closed issues), either open an new issue or create a branch such as `fix/glob-nested-dirs`.

 ## General Tips

 Add inline code comments if the change you make may not be obvious to others.
 Add tests that cover the behavioru change.
 We use Node's test runner and Jest (slowly migrating away from it) for unit tests and Chromedriver for e2e tests.

 Our test coverage is not great.
 Do not assume the package works even if all tests pass.
+Dependency updates are handled by `dependabot` unless your code change requires a version bump.

 If you're uncertain about any of the above, make the pull request anyway.
-A maintainer/community member will help you.
+A maintainer/community member will help you out.